 I joke about this with fellow alumni, but I am somewhat proud that Sir Victor’s father is my father.
 I can say that I have a half-sibling in Sir Victor.

 One final note: at the time, Duane was also Secretary-Treasurer of the IIAC.
 He needed to create programs and publications for the IIAC and his professional organization, the College Sports Information Directors of America (CoSIDA).
 The problem was that several schools in the IIAC did not have their own graphic yet.
 Duane offered the services of the Wartburg College graphics department, which he also was the director of, to the schools that needed mascots.
 Thus, in the 1960s, the style of the graphics on IIAC programs looked remarkably similar.

-Larry Happel, longtime Sports Information Director at Central College, told me once that he saw programs from that era and could not figure out why the graphic for Central was a masted ship, but that is what Wartburg came up with for “Flying Dutchman,” Centra’s nickname in the ’60s.
+Larry Happel, longtime Sports Information Director at Central College, told me once that he saw programs from that era and could not figure out why the graphic for Central was a masted ship, but that is what Wartburg came up with for “Flying Dutchman,” Central’s nickname in the ’60s.
 Duane must have borrowed from the title from Richard Wagner’s opera, Der fliegende Holländer, the Flying Dutchman.
 Of course, now that Central teams are simply the “Dutch”, a ship makes no sense.

 One final note, if any reader knows the name of Duane’s graphic artist from the 1960s, let me know in the comments.
 Since I was in grade school at the time, the name is lost to me although I think I remember a face.
-This artist is more famous around Division III schools in Iowa they is probably realized.
+This artist is more famous around Division III schools in Iowa than is probably realized.